tonmoy-cpu/basic-portfolio/README.md

 This project is for personal use.
 Feel free to modify and distribute as needed.

 ## Contact
-For questions, reach out via the contact form on the deployed site or [your email/social media].
+For questions, reach out via the contact form on the deployed site or tonmoymukherjee31@gmail.com.

 ---